See all playbooks

-The way you present your prototype can make or break your next launch.
+The way you present your prototype can significantly impact your next launch.

 The result was outstanding.
 This video helped us get 3000+ people excited about a product we didn’t have yet and was key to raise our $3M pre-seed round.
 Plus we had a first market validation that Claap would actually be useful for people.